cruip/cruip-tutorials-next/README.md

 # Cruip Tutorials made with Next.js and Tailwind CSS

-Welcome to the repository of Cruip's guides & tutorials for Next.js.
-Here you will find the code for all the components we have developed and will develop, ready to be integrated into your projects.
+Welcome to the repository of Cruip's guides & tutorials for **Next.js**.
+Here you will find the code for all the components we have developed and will develop, made in **TypeScript**, and ready to be integrated into your projects.

 If you're new to our articles, we recommend taking a look here: [Tailwind CSS Tutorials](https://cruip.com/tutorials/).
 If you're new to Cruip's ecosystem, learn more about our [Tailwind CSS templates](https://cruip.com/).